Library bip

 Project Manager and Director of the Humanities Library Sector (Biblioteca del distretto delle scienze umane)

-Laura Corda - Humanities Library Sector (Biblioteca del Distretto delle scienze umane)
+Laura Corda - Humanities Library District (Biblioteca del Distretto delle scienze umane)

-Marcella Dalu - Social, Economic, and Legal Sciences Library Sector (Biblioteca del Distretto delle scienze sociali, economiche e giuridiche)
+Marcella Dalu - Social Sciences, Economics and Law Library District (Biblioteca del Distretto delle scienze sociali, economiche e giuridiche)

-Liliana Demelas - Biomedical Sciences Library Sector (Biblioteca del Distretto biomedico scientifico)
+Liliana Demelas - Biomedical Sciences Library District (Biblioteca del Distretto biomedico scientifico)

-Maria Cristina Maccioni - Technology Library Sector (Biblioteca del Distretto tecnologico)
+Maria Cristina Maccioni - Technology Library District (Biblioteca del Distretto tecnologico)

 Martina Mallocci - Central administration (Direzione centrale)

-Alessandra Meleddu - Technology Library Sector (Biblioteca del Distretto tecnologico)
+Alessandra Meleddu - Technology Library District (Biblioteca del Distretto tecnologico)

 The Open Access movement was born with the aim of harnessing the potential of digital systems and the Web to disseminate and share research results without barriers or restrictions.
 It is now considered part of the governance system of universities and research institutions as support in the evaluation of research papers.
 The BIP organized by the University of Cagliari aims to offer a complete and comprehensive overview of the fundamentals of Open Access.